Exact Sequences III - Morphisms of Exact Sequences

 is a collection of morphisms

-As might be predicted, we can compose morphisms of chain complexes (by composing the vertical morphisms), and we can talk about isomorphisms of chain complexes (either as morphisms in which all of the vertical morphisms are isomorphisms, or equivalently as morphisms for which there exists an inverse morphism of chain complexes).
+As might be predicted, we can compose morphisms of sequences (by composing the vertical morphisms), and we can talk about isomorphisms of sequences (either as morphisms in which all of the vertical morphisms are isomorphisms, or equivalently as morphisms for which there exists an inverse morphism of sequences).
+These are all just the usual notions of composition and isomorphism in the functor category

 Properties of morphisms of exact sequences

-The commutativity condition on morphisms of chain complexes has some surprising consequences, at least in the case of morphisms of exact sequences.
+The commutativity condition on morphisms of sequences has some surprising consequences, at least in the case of morphisms of exact sequences.

 Suppose we have a morphism of short exact sequences